thecodeteam/training/accreditation/modern-devops-style-communication-and-collaboration-tools.md

 ---

-# You're not as efficient as you could be; period
+# You're not as efficient as you could be, period

 ---